JayitaSd/SRAI/README.md

 ## 💡 Tips & Best Practices

 - **Vector Store Caching** — The vector store is persisted locally, so the app loads embeddings from disk on subsequent startups.
 This is much faster than regenerating them.
-- **Updating the Document** — If you modify `nba.txt`, you must delete the `vectorstore.json` file so the app regenerates embeddings from the new content on the next startup.
+- **Updating Your Document** — If you modify your document, delete the `vectorstore.json` file so the app regenerates embeddings from the new content on the next startup.
-- **Extending the Project** — You can easily add more documents by modifying `RagConfig.java` to load multiple text files and combine them in the vector store.
+- **Adding Multiple Documents** — You can easily add more documents by modifying `RagConfig.java` to load multiple text files and combine them in the vector store.
 - **Model Tuning** — Adjust the Gemini model or the max output tokens in `application.properties` to customize the response behavior.
+- **Custom System Prompts** — Edit the system instructions in `ModelController.java` to change how the model responds to your specific use case.

+---

 ## Troubleshooting